-A vintage wheel barrow, rescued from my dad’s old trash pile, will soon be over flowing with these recently planted geraniums & petunias.
+A vintage wheelbarrow, rescued from my dad’s old trash pile, will soon overflow with these recently planted geraniums & petunias.
 I divided and saved my geraniums from last summer.
-They survived the winter and I have several free containers to spread around the property this summer.
+They survived the winter, and I have several free containers to spread around the property this summer.

 Vintage and DIY Decor

-The center of the greenhouse is filled with a 8 foot long table, which is another rescued piece, from my dad’s old shop.
-The solar powered chandelier is a repurposed thrift store find and you can see the before and after on How to Repurpose a Chandelier!
+The center of the greenhouse is filled with an 8-foot-long table, another rescued piece from my dad’s old shop.
+The solar-powered chandelier is a repurposed thrift store find, and you can see the before and after on How to Repurpose a Chandelier!

 This corner is filled with vintage and thrift store finds.
-The desk and chair are from The French Farmer’s Wife – Spring Barn Sale, last year.
+The desk and chair are from The French Farmer’s Wife – Spring Barn Sale last year.
 The ironstone wall planter is a lucky purchase from GoodWill.
-However, the best deal was this cute chandelier which was FREE from the Habitat for Humanity Restore.
+However, this cute chandelier FREE from the Habitat for Humanity Restore was the best deal.

 DiY Projects to fill the DIY Greenhouse or She Shed

-As soon as construction was completed on the DIY Greenhouse, we began repurposing items for the greenhouse decor.
+We repurposed items for the greenhouse decor as soon as construction was completed on the DIY Greenhouse.
 I’m sharing several previously published tutorials below.
-If you missed the original post, just click on the highlighted links for all the details.
+If you missed the original post, click the highlighted links for all the details.

 My very favorite piece is an IKEA Hack, which is now a great DIY Faux Apothecary Cabinet.
-I wanted the greenhouse to serve as a she shed as well as garden shed.
+I wanted the greenhouse to serve as a she-shed, and a garden shed.
 The added decor gives it the cozy atmosphere I wanted.

-Next, we built the Easy DIY Potting Table, using windows and porch posts that were not needed for the greenhouse itself.
+Next, we built the Easy DIY Potting Table, using windows and porch posts that were not needed for the greenhouse.

-Above the potting table you can see an Easy Rustic Ladder that we made to hang baskets and plants from.
-Below the table you will spot the other end of the porch posts.
+Above the potting table, you can see an Easy Rustic Ladder we made to hang baskets and plants from.
+Below the table, you will spot the other end of the porch posts.
 They are now cute, rustic birdhouses.
-See how we made them here.
+Please take a look at how we made them here.